2003scape/rscsundae/README.md

 It was inspired by the RSC-C client's lack of a native server.
-Since RSC-C runs on old and low-power mobile devices, RSC Sundae should target similar devices.
+Since RSC-C runs on old and low-power mobile devices, RSC Sundae targets similar devices.

-An initial target for RSC Sundae should be to accurately replicate all RS Classic content from the final F2P-only version of the game (10th December 2001), since lots of preserved data exists for this revision.
-This should be accomplished using the original game's unmodified free data files.
-By using the same API and data sources as the original game, the hope is that it becomes more difficult to implement content inaccurately.
+RSC Sundae accurately replicates all RS Classic content from the final F2P-only version of the game (10th December 2001) - lots of preserved data exists for this revision.
+This is accomplished using the original game's unmodified free data files.
+By using the same API and data sources as the original game, the hope is that it is more difficult to implement content inaccurately.

 For clients, RSC Sundae supports the 110 protocol (the original